 Sarah Smith (Headteacher) Having begun my teaching career here at Beavers as a Newly Qualified Teacher, I am fortunate to have been part of the journey we have taken to become an outstanding school and I feel privileged to be able to serve the school community as part of the senior leadership team.
 The children at this school are remarkable and I am often in awe of everything they achieve in their time with us, academically, personally and in all of the broader curricular areas.
 I am always delighted when a former pupil returns to tell us how much they have gone on to achieve.
 We are extremely fortunate to have such a committed and talented group of staff who all share the highest expectations for the children of this school.
 I look forward to playing a strategic role in continuing to strive for excellence for our children in order to ensure the best possible outcomes for them.

 Vacancy (Local Authority)

-Rev Claire Clarke (Co-Opted): As Vicar of the Good Shepherd and St Paul’s church I have the privilege of serving on the governing body Beavers Community School and have been involved since the start of my time in this parish a year ago.
+Rev Claire Clarke (Co-Chair 2023 - 2024) (Co-Opted): As Vicar of the Good Shepherd and St Paul’s church I have the privilege of serving on the governing body Beavers Community School and have been involved since the start of my time in this parish.

 I was so excited to be able to bring the Watoto African Children’s choir into school in March to perform in the school hall.
 As the local Vicar and with being a parent myself, I really value the way in which the school provides a focus for the local area, and I see the school family not just as pupils and staff but being comprised of all the families represented by the children.